 Dark chocolate may decrease appetite

 First, chocolate might help people follow a diet low in calories because it may decrease appetite!
-Especially, dark chocolate with 85% cacao solids or more, has a huge satiating effect, as it reduces the levels of hunger hormones, such as ghrelin.
+Especially, dark chocolate with 85% cocoa solids or more, has a huge satiating effect, as it reduces the levels of hunger hormones, such as ghrelin.

 But, only dark chocolate can control hunger.
 Milk chocolate isn’t as effective.
 According to a study, participants who ate dark chocolate before a meal felt less hungry.
 They consumed 17% fewer calories at the next meal.